Who We Are

 Governance Groups

-The Partnership have 2 groups that meet throughout the year.
-These groups are the Clinical Reference Group and the Indigenous Reference Group.
+The Partnership has 4 groups that meet throughout the year.
+These groups are the Aboriginal and Torres Strait Islander Advisory Group, the Diabetes in Pregnancy Clinical Reference Group, the Steering Committee, and the Research Leadership Group.

 Diabetes in Pregnancy Clinical Reference Group